 - will sometimes put you into tight situations that APPEAR to be needlessly difficult

 - will allow for rebuilding.
-It will come back and continue to blossom if you choose and allow it to grow within.
+It will come back and continue to blossom if you choose and allow it to grow within

 18) You can live life the way you want.
 That is to say, for good or for evil.
 Before we move on, I would like to suggest the following story for your consideration:

-Back in the middle ages (400-1400 A.D.) a great cathedral was under construction and employed many skilled laborers.
+During the middle ages (400-1400 A.D.) a great cathedral was under construction and employed many skilled laborers.
 One day a strange man came to town and asked several of the men what they were doing.

 One man answered, "I have to lay this brick to feed my nagging wife and my many ungrateful children."

-Another answered by saying, "I am trying to pass the time until I die and at the same time keep myself afloat."
+Another man answered by saying, "I am trying to pass the time until I die and at the same time keep myself afloat."